Table of Contents

 Apples and Bananas

-Freeze-dried apples and bananas are a popular choice.
-Not only do they maintain their nutritional value, but they also become crunchy and can be eaten as a snack or added to your breakfast cereal.
+Freeze-dried apples and bananas are a popular option.
+Not only do they keep most of their nutrients intact, they also end up crunchy.
+You can nibble on them as a snack or add them to your breakfast cereal.

 Meats and Dairy